hyperledger/toc/governing-documents/security.md

 delete this top section.
 For most projects, this will only involve minor edits (look for text in red below).
 For projects that have security experts, feel free to edit and tailor to your project’s needs, but be sure that you know what you’re doing.
-We expect this document to be linked from SECURITY.md
+We expect this document to be linked from `SECURITY.md` in your project's repositories.

 —--